September 11, 2024

 The second half of the second season reverses the roles.
 Yor is sent on a mission that constantly throws her into precarious situations that call on her talents as a cool and competent cutthroat killer.
 In her absence, Lloyd has to figure out how to be a full-time father figure.

-In the universe of secret superheros, the controlling half of the dual personality—Clark Kent or Superman, Bruce Wayne or Batman—will ultimately determine the direction of the narrative.
+In the universe of secret superheroes, the controlling half of the dual personality—Clark Kent or Superman, Bruce Wayne or Batman—will ultimately determine the direction of the narrative.
 For Bruce Banner and the Hulk, the conflict arises out of the irradicable nature of the struggle.

 This is the question that Lloyd will ultimately have to answer.
 The decision would end the show in its current form, but given such wonderful characters, I would very much like to see how our family of spies adapts after the Berlin Wall falls.